Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 > Specific character classes are defined by the World Kit being used, but all classes follow a universal pattern for how they are structured.

 Classes grant a character a unique 16th skill that falls under the designated Focus attribute.
-This class skill is used to perform class-specific actions and give the character an edge in a specialized area of the World.
+This class skill is used to perform class-specific actions and give the character an edge in a specialized area of the world.

 Each class provides a unique list of perks that fall under this class skill.
 These class perks will often allow the character to evolve its abilities in different ways.